Effective Prayer for Healing

 I believe that private prayer is the most effective prayer, and there are a number of reasons why I believe that way:.

 - In private prayer you can avoid distractions.
 You can lock the door, turn off the phone, and close the blinds so that only you and God are in the room.

 - Your prayer is between you and God alone.
 You do not have to be concerned about what others might think.

 - In private prayer you can remind God of your good works without fear of appearing to be boastful.

-- In private prayer you can do things that would cause you to draw attention to yourself if they were done in public.
-For instance, you can prostrate yourself before God and cry out to Him
+- In private prayer you can do things that would otherwise draw attention to yourself if they were done in public.
+For instance, you can prostrate yourself before God and cry out to Him.

 We have an example of such in the scripture where Yeshua, though not in a private room, but being some distance from His disciples, did just that –